The Geometry of Rank Drop in a Class of Face-Splitting Matrix Products: Abstract

 \section{Abstract}

-Given $k \leq 6$ points $(x_i,y_i) \in \PP^2 \times \PP^2$, we characterize rank deficiency of the $k \times 9$ matrix $Z_k$ with rows $x_i^\top \otimes y_i^\top$ in terms of the geometry of the point configurations $\{x_i\}$ and $\{y_i\}$.
-While this question comes from computer vision the answer relies on tools from classical algebraic geometry: For $k \leq 5$, the geometry of the rank-drop locus is characterized by cross-ratios and basic (projective) geometry of point configurations.
+Given $k$ points $(x_i,y_i) \in \PP^2 \times \PP^2$, we characterize rank deficiency of the $k \times 9$ matrix $Z_k$ with rows $x_i^\top \otimes y_i^\top$ in terms of the geometry of the point configurations $\{x_i\}$ and $\{y_i\}$.
+In this paper we present results for $k \le 6$.
+For $k \leq 5$, the geometry of the rank-drop locus is characterized by cross-ratios and basic (projective) geometry of point configurations.
 For the case $k=6$ the rank-drop locus is captured by the classical theory of cubic surfaces.
+The results for $k=7,8$ and $9$ are presented in the sequel to this paper~\cite{connelly-thomas-vinzant}.